 Apply to the LEND Program

-We are pleased that you are interested in applying for advanced study in the OSU LEND Program at the Nisonger Center.
-The purpose of the program is to prepare leaders to improve the health of infants, children and adolescents, with or at risk for, neurodevelopmental and related disabilities and their families.
+Thank you for your interest in applying for advanced study in the OSU LEND Program at the Nisonger Center.
+The purpose of the program is to prepare leaders to improve the health of infants, children and adolescents, with neurodevelopmental disabilities and their families.

 Who Should Apply?